 You'll need to think through your options.
 Maybe a friend can drive it for you, or you can always hire a professional to do the job.
 There are a few alternative methods for moving your vehicle to your new home.

 You'll need to go through the formal process of claiming residency in your new state.
 Doing so is primarily for tax purposes.
 If you don't do it, you could end up owing taxes in more than one state, and if you don't do it legally, you'll owe a hefty fine.

 Each state has different guidelines, so it's best to consult the state's official website for information on establishing domicile.

 Pet laws vary from one state to the other.
-Check out the pet registration laws in the state you're moving to.
+Check out the pet registration and ownership laws in the state you're moving to.